Katharina - Indonesia LiveaboardInquiry

 Wifi internet access

-Everything not described in the “included in the price” section
+Everything not described in the “The trip price includes” section

 Booking deposit: 30% of your invoice total is required within 7 days of booking to confirm your booking.

 Final payment of 70% is due to 90 days prior to the departure date to complete your invoice payment.